absolute8511/localproxy/README.md

 Currently only lookup is supported on the nsq.The API is the same without proxy.
 With proxy, all returned nsqd ip:port will be converted to local proxy address.
-If you do need the orig, you can add query param with "?disableconvert=true", and the cache is enabled by default.
+If you do need the orig, you can add query param with `"?disableconvert=true"`, and the cache is enabled by default.
 By using "?disablecache=true" you can disable the cache.